HoverBaum/Formosus/docs/generalDocs.md

 4. Create a single file for background scripts.
 5. Update references to background script in the manifest file.

 After that you can run `gulp zip` to generate a zip file.
-For some reason putting it all into one gave erros.
+For some reason putting it all into one gave errors.